Ninouchkaia/portfolio/CV/02_Postdoc_CONICET/ANKYRIN_MODULARITY/README.md

-# 📌 Ankyrin Modularity Pipeline
+# Ankyrin Modularity Pipeline

 **Domain enrichment • Conservation • ELM/SLiM analysis • Interacting partners**

-This repository contains a fully refactored, modular and reproducible Python implementation of the analysis pipeline used to study:
+This repository contains a modular and reproducible Python implementation of the analysis pipeline used to study:

 > **Functional modules built by association of domains and linear motifs in Ankyrin proteins and their binding partners**